MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started-with-creators/get-started-with-xbox-live-creators.md

 ---
-title: Get started with the Xbox Live Creators Program
+title: Get started with Xbox Live, for Creators
 description: All the high-level steps, from joining the Creators Program, through releasing your game. ms.assetid: 2a744405-7ee4-42b4-8f36-9916e8c3a530 ms.date: 12/13/2017